 - Podium design to consider weather protection and clear and identifiable entrances. - Large footprint, single site buildings should be avoided and instead a series of buildings located around courtyards that allow site-through links are to be encouraged.
-Active frontages should be prioritised around these courtyards and the site-through links. - Mixed use buildings with cultural and community facilities as well as residential and commercial uses are to be considered - Educational facilities can be incorporated into the podiums of mixed use buildings - Education facilities should be located near new or enhanced open space to maximise shared use. - Location of residential buildings to be located predominantly outside the commercial core and some located within the Activity Hub.
+Active frontages should be prioritised around these courtyards and the site-through links. - Mixed-use buildings with cultural and community facilities as well as residential and commercial uses are to be considered. - Location of residential buildings to be located predominantly outside the commercial core and some located within the Activity Hub.
 Residential buildings with commercial podiums are encouraged. - Encourage diversity of apartment types, sizes, and layouts to accommodate households of all ages, abilities, sizes and needs, including increased demands on space and acoustic privacy due to more people working from home. - Use changes in scale and built form to create architectural interest and diversity and enhance relationship with the public domain.